anietog1/magento2devbox-web/README.md

-# PLEASE READ
+# Talos Magento Docker / Community Development

-The intention of this work is to have a workable DevBox for local development, simplified and useful for our company development.
+The intention of this docker is to have a workable DevBox for local development, simplified and useful for our company development.

-Please refer to Magento for latest updates.
+This is useful for community Magento projects, in case of Commerce license please use Magento Cloud instances.

-** Check other branches for 5.6, 7.0, 7.1 and 7.2 **
+Previous relelases: Check other branches for 5.6, 7.0, 7.1 and 7.2

 # Docker recommended settings
 * CPUs 6